Ainapalma/de-zoomcamp-course-project/README.md

 # Netflix Content Analysis

 This project is part of the Data Engineering Zoomcamp course, focusing on analyzing Netflix content data using a modern data stack and best practices in data engineering.
-Future iterations will include Amazon Prime Video and Disney+ content analysis.
+For future iterations Amazon Prime Video and Disney+ data might be included for further content analysis.

 ## Project Overview